 We plan to conduct stability testing which is anticipated to take three months.
 Our testing will provide pharmacological support to our therapeutic products to allow us to apply for registration of the Pura Element products with INVIMA.
 INVIMA has a three month response time to approve applications.
 This process is required in order to be able to sell products as "over-the-counter" sales and support claims of our products.
 We are currently growing the necessary plants to make the Extracts required for the stability testing of our CBD only phyto-therapeutic products.
 We expect to begin stability testing for our THC based phyto-therapeutic products once a quota to cultivate psychoactive cannabis for research purposes is obtained.
-Stability testing includes the product in small volumes (for example, 500 grams).
+Stability testing includes the production of three batches of each dosage form and product in both phyto and derma-cosmetics products in small volumes (for example, 500 grams).
 Samples of individual batches are then separated into final product packages (for example, 50 milliliters), and subsequently tested under intense conditions.
 The remaining samples are split into two conditions: (i) room temperature; and (ii) warm temperature (over 40 degrees centigrade) and are then tested at specific periodic intervals to ensure product quality and CBD integrity.
 See also "Our Products - Derma - cosmetics".